Why do I get a client SSL/TLS negotiation error when I try to connect to my load balancer?

 Update your load balancer's security policy, if necessary

-If you need to update your load balancer's security policy to use supported protocols or ciphers and achieve the desired level of security, you can:
+To update your load balancer's security policy to use supported protocols or ciphers and achieve the desired level of security, perform the following actions: